 Ever try to make a work call with children underfoot?
-No doubt, this has been a common experience as families stay home to prevent the spread of coronavirus disease 2019 (COVID-19).
-Many parents have had their hands full as they try to work, manage household chores and perform the job of homeschool teacher.
+No doubt, this is now a common experience.
+Many parents have their hands full as they try to work, manage household chores and be there for their children during the pandemic.

-It's understandable that during this time, screens seem to be a necessary tool and distraction.
-It's more tempting than ever to set kids up in front of the TV or send them off to play with an electronic device.
+It's understandable that screens seem to be a necessary tool and distraction, especially when families spend more time at home.
+It's tempting to set kids up in front of the TV or send them off to play with an electronic device.

 As challenging as this time is, experts say it's important for your child's physical, emotional and cognitive development not to completely disregard screen time guidelines.
 See why and ways to help find screen time balance when caring for kids during COVID‑19.